hj6-sanger/GEL_SV/README.md

 # Running a script for SV classification

-1. "Classification" contains a command-line executable script for classifying complex SVs.
+1. "/Classification" contains a command-line executable script for classifying complex SVs.
 The current naive script can classify Loss-Loss, Inv-Loss, Loss-Inv-Loss, Loss-invDup, DUP-TRP/INV-DUP, and Dispersed Dup.
 We aim to publish a method paper on a fully automated SV classification pipeline using a bam file as input.

 2. The script takes a bedpe file with clustered SVs as input.